 Selection of grid leak and grid condenser.-If the vacuum tube detector has been purchased as a complete unit, in all probability an appropriate grid leak and grid condenser has been included in the set.
 A grid leak and grid condenser of particular values should, however, be selected for best results with any given tube.
 The best procedure is to keep an assortment of various sizes of grid leaks and grid condensers on hand and while the vacuum tube is being adjusted after the above procedure, these different sized grid leaks and grid condensers may be tried in the circuit, with further adjustments of filament current and plate voltage, until the value of each which gives the best results is found.
 Several companies have placed on the market devices in which both grid leaks and grid condensers can be slipped in or readily replaced, allowing a quick substitution of one after another until the best combination is found for the vacuum tube in use.
-Variable grid leaks which operate satisfactorily and permit ready adjustments to desired values are also available.
-Adjustments of grid condenser and grid leak values is necessary, however, only in case it is desired to obtain maximum results from the set.
-If it is not the desire of the reader to go to this trouble, a grid condenser of the value of .00025 mfd. and a grid leak of the value of one or two million ohms might be used for satisfactory results with almost any tube.
-Many manufacturers construct the grid leak and grid condenser as one device, selecting a given value for each which will work well with most detector tubes.
-This instrument embodying both the grid leak and grid condenser should not be confused with either a grid leak or a grid condenser to be purchased separately.
+This interchange of grid condensers and leaks is necessary only in case it is desired to obtain maximum results from the set.
+If it is not the desire of the reader to go to this trouble, a grid condenser of the value of .00025 and a grid leak of the value of one or two million ohms might be used for satisfactory results with almost any tube.
+Many manufacturers construct the grid leak and grid condenser as one device, in which a given value for the grid condenser and a given value for the grid leak are selected, which will work well with most detector tubes.
+This instrument embodying both the grid leak and grid condenser should not be confused with either a grid leak or grid condenser to be purchased separately.